Philip Charles Sidney, 1st Baron De L'Isle and Dudley of Penshurst1

 Consanguinity Index=0.0%

-Philip Charles Sidney, 1st Baron De L'Isle and Dudley of Penshurst was born on 11 March 1800.2 He was the son of Sir John Shelley Sydney, 1st Bt. and Henrietta Hunloke.
-He married Lady Sophia FitzClarence, daughter of William IV Hanover, King of the United Kingdom and Dorothea Bland, on 13 August 1825 at London, England.3 He died on 4 March 1851 at age 50 at Penshurst Place, Kent, England.2
+Philip Charles Sidney, 1st Baron De L'Isle and Dudley of Penshurst was born on 11 March 1800.2 He was the son of Sir John Shelley Sidney, 1st Bt. and Henrietta Hunloke.
+He married Lady Sophia Fitz-Clarence, daughter of William IV Hanover, King of the United Kingdom and Dorothea Bland, on 13 August 1825 at London, EnglandG.3 He died on 4 March 1851 at age 50 at Penshurst Place, Kent, EnglandG.2

-He was given the name of Philip Charles Shelley Sydney at birth.2 He was educated at Eton College, Windsor, Berkshire, England.2 Before 1820 his name was legally changed to Philip Charles Sidney.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.2 He succeeded to the title of 2nd Baronet Shelley Sydney, of Penshurst Place, co.
-Kent [U.K., 1818] on 12 August 1827.2 He held the office of Member of Parliament (M.P.)
-(Tory) for Eye between 1829 and 1831.2 He was invested as a Knight Commander, Hanoverian Order (K.C.H.) in 1830.4 He held the office of Equerry to King William IV between 1830 and 1835.2 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.) in 1831.4 He gained the rank of Captain in the service of the 1st Foot Guards.2 He held the office of Surveyor-General of the Duchy of Cornwall between 1833 and 1849.2 He was created 1st Baron De L'Isle and Dudley of Penshurst, co.
-Kent [U.K.] on 13 January 1835.2
+He was given the name of Philip Charles Shelley Sidney at birth.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 Before 1820 his name was legally changed to Philip Charles Sidney.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.2 He held the office of Member of Parliament (M.P.)
+(Tory) for Eye between 1829 and 1831.2 He was appointed Knight Commander, Hanoverian Order (K.C.H.) in 1830.4 He held the office of Equerry to King William IV between 1830 and 1835.2 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.) in 1831.4 He gained the rank of Captain in the 1st Foot Guards.2 He held the office of Surveyor-General of the Duchy of Cornwall between 1833 and 1849.2 He was created 1st Baron De L'Isle and Dudley of Penshurst, co.
+Kent [U.K.] on 13 January 1835.2 He succeeded as the 2nd Baronet Shelley Sidney, of Penshurst Place, co.
+Kent [U.K., 1818] on 14 March 1849.2

 Citations